 Fulfillment.
 Fulfillment expenses consist of all costs to receive, process and fulfill customer orders.
 This primarily includes shipping costs to/from customers and personnel and related costs, which includes salaries and bonuses, and employee benefit costs.
 Personnel and related costs are related to processing inbound and outbound customer orders, cleaning, restoring and repairing items received from customers, tracking and managing items within our fulfillment center network and ingesting new items received from brands.
 Fulfillment expenses also include costs of packing materials, cleaning supplies, and other fulfillment-related expenses.
-We expect fulfillment costs to increase in the future as order volume increases and because costs to ship and process orders to/from customers are expected to increase due to increasing prices in the transportation market which we started to see in the third and fourth quarters of fiscal year 2021.
-We also expect fulfillment expense to increase due to competitive pressures in the labor market which could lead to continued higher wage rates.
+We expect fulfillment costs to increase in the future as order volume increases and because costs to ship and process orders to/from customers are expected to increase due to increase due to competitive pressures in the third and fourth quarters of fiscal year 2021.
+We also expect fulfillment expenses to increase due to competitive pressures in the labor market which could lead to continue higher wage rates.
 We increased warehouse wage rates during the year ended January 31, 2022 and believe we will continue to be impacted by rising wage rates.
 We expect to continue to invest in automation and other process improvements to support and drive efficiencies in our operations.
 To the extent we are successful in becoming more efficient in fulfilling orders, and at a magnitude that is able to offset increasing shipping costs, wage rates and cleaning/packing supply price increases, we would expect these expenses to decrease as a percentage of total revenue over the longer term.